-Known as the heart of the lowcountry, Bluffton is the southernmost coastal town in South Carolina.
-Located 15 minutes east of Hilton Head Island and 25 minutes northeast of downtown Savannah, Georgia, it’s the ideal escape to experience natural beauty, to absorb rich history and to indulge in centuries-old coastal luxury.
+Known as the heart of the Lowcountry, Bluffton is the southernmost coastal town in South Carolina.
+Located 15 minutes east of Hilton Head Island and 25 minutes northeast of downtown Savannah, Georgia, it’s the ideal escape to experience natural beauty, to absorb the rich history and to indulge in centuries-old coastal luxury.

 1. Experience the coastal way of life: Take in the views of the May river, known for the best boating, swimming, stand-up paddle boarding, fresh seafood or even picnics on the bank at Oyster Factory Park.
 Explore the waterways by kayak or boat or charter a tour – either way, you’ll want to experience a May river excursion.